resourge/fetch/packages/react-fetch/README.md

 # react-fetch

 `react-fetch` provides a set of tools to simplify the request process. <br />
-Provides useFetch, useFetchCallback, useScrollRestoration, FetchProvider, HttpService, LoadingService and a Loader and GlobalLoader.
+Provides useFetch, useScrollRestoration, FetchProvider, HttpService, LoadingService and a Loader and GlobalLoader.

 ## Features